24-25S2-CS4215Project/Rusted/README.md

 to run the tests in `tests/*`, do `yarn test`.

-to execute a specific file (that may not use jest), do `node --experimental-transform-types path/to/your/file.ts`
+to execute a specific file (that may not use jest), do `yarn run tsx path/to/your/file.ts`

 ## testing and running with source academy